 The major infrastructure projects evaluated for the Destination 2040 Long-Range Transportation Plan (LRTP) were selected from the Universe of Projects list (Appendix A) that was presented to the Boston Region Metropolitan Planning Organization (MPO) in December 2018.
-This list includes all major infrastructure projects (projects that add capacity to the transportation system or those that cost over \$20 million) that were considered for funding by the MPO.
+This list includes all major infrastructure projects (projects that add capacity to the transportation system or those that cost more than \$20 million) that were considered for funding by the MPO.
 A major infrastructure project must be listed in the LRTP before it can be funded in the Transportation Improvement Program.

-MPO staff developed a detailed spreadsheet on each of the Massachusetts-approved projects and a select number of conceptual projects where enough information was available from the Universe of Projects list.
+MPO staff developed a detailed spreadsheet of the Massachusetts-approved projects and a select number of conceptual projects where enough information was available from the Universe of Projects list.
 At the time of LRTP evaluation, a project can range from the 25 percent design level to an idea of a project location and how it will improve the project area.
 With the planning horizon to 2040, even projects with a design already prepared can undergo significant changes, redesign, or rethinking before construction actually begins.

 For these reasons, the evaluated projects are compared using a limited number of broad quantitative measurements.
 These measurements examine the level of detail on what is known about existing conditions in the proposed project area.
 The effectiveness with which a project will address future project area deficiencies must be estimated by applying professional judgement to consider extremely preliminary project concepts.
-Cost estimates, in most instances developed by other agencies other than the MPO, are similarly preliminary.
+Cost estimates, in most instances developed by other agencies than the MPO, are similarly preliminary.

-The projects were evaluated in four of the six MPO goal areas and the criteria are based on the objectives within each goal area.
-These criteria will help to determine if the project will address the needs identified in the Destination 2040 Needs Assessment.
+The projects were evaluated according to four of the six MPO goal areas and evaluation criteria based on the objectives within each goal area.
+These criteria help to determine if the project will address the needs identified in the Destination 2040 Needs Assessment.
 The four MPO goal areas chosen were:

+- C 1.
+2. 3.
+C 4.
+0 0 C 0 0 C 0 0 0 0 0

-1. Safety
+- 1. Safety

 - 2. System Preservation and Modernization

 - 3. Capacity Management and Mobility

 - 4. Economic Vitality

 The Transportation Equity and Clean Air and Sustainable Communities goals were not included in the evaluation.
-Since many of these projects are conceptual and are at the pre-25 percent design, there is not enough information to perform transportation equity or air quality analyses.
+Since many projects are conceptual and are at the pre-25 percent design, there is not enough information to perform transportation equity or air quality analyses.
 MPO staff could have noted if the project was located in an equity area but that does not indicate how the project would affect equity populations.
 However, once projects are selected, they are included in the transportation equity and air quality analyses performed for the overall plan.